 A Catholic Approach for Helping Children through Parental Separation or Divorce

 A familiar presence on Catholic radio, TV and at conferences around the United States, Lynn Kapusinski is recognized as a leading figure regarding Catholic pastoral care of children from divorced families.
-This is from her recent appearance on EWTN TVís "Women Of Grace" with Johnnette Benkovic.
+This is from her appearance on EWTN TVís "Women Of Grace" with Johnnette Benkovic.

 Faith Journeys is a nonprofit 501 (c) (3) foundation dedicated to supporting young people and young adults from separated or divorced families in their journey towards growth.
 Our model is the only one in the nation that is family-focused and written by a Roman Catholic child of divorce who is happily married and schooled in pastoral counseling.